3cqs-coder/SymBot/docs/README.md

 	- `signals` contains a section to use signals with SymBot.
 There is a 3CQS signals section by default.
 You must have a 3CQS API key for these to work.
 You can get one by signing up for free at https://www.3CQS.com.
 Webhooks must also be enabled for these signals to work.

-	- `dashboard_period` determines the duration of deals to be pulled on the dashboard can be set to `month` or `week`.
+	- `dashboard_period` determines the duration of deals to be pulled on the dashboard and can be set to `month` or `week`.
 If your dashboard is loading slowly, change this to week.

 - **bot.json**